BarryDalton/ThemeparkFinder/README.md

 The website was created to enable a visitor to search, view and plan a trip (vacation) to an amusement or theme park in the United Kingdom.

-THe website is deployed to [here](https://barrydalton.github.io/ThemeparkFinder/)
+THe website is deployed [here](https://barrydalton.github.io/ThemeparkFinder/)

 ## UX